Browse tips

 - Put monthly routines on a dated page.
 The Routines page stores the checklist.
 Monthly Grid, Monthly Overview, or the first weekend of the month tells you when to use it.

 - Connect routines to the weekly columns.
 Place each routine on real days.
-If Sunday is full, move reset to Friday afternoon or Monday morning.
+If Sunday is full, move planning to Friday afternoon or Monday morning.
 The routine should fit the week, not fight it.

 - Copy first every time.
 If you write on the clean template by accident, undo if possible.
 If not, bring in a fresh clean copy from the original planner file and make copy first the first habit.